Skip to main content

 Tamas means darkness and can represent lethargy.
 This is the element of laziness and can sometimes hinder self-inquiry.
 Tamas-dominant people tend to sleep too much and can often be prone to depression.
 Fear interprets experience through the Tamas Guna and it embodies stagnation.
 In order for you to bring Tamas into balance, try going for a meditative walk or focus on eating mobilized foods that keep your body in a positive motion.

 Throughout your life and even in your yoga practices, you may find you embody the different Gunas at different times.
-Living an Ayurvedic lifestyle can help you navigate through The Gunas and even balance them through meditation, specific and mindful eating, and different breathing and yogic exercises.
-When working on balancing Rajas and Tamas, we can ultimately find a place of true harmony in existence…Sattva.
-All three Gunas are necessary in the universe.
-They are the fibers responsible for the way everything exists with their relationship and prominence constantly shifting.
+Living an Ayurvedic lifestyle can help you navigate through the Gunas and even balance them through meditation, specific and mindful eating, and different breathing and yogic exercises.

-Explore more about the gunas through our Ayurveda courses:
+Explore more about the Gunas through our Ayurveda courses:

 The Yoga Journal also has a helpful article: Understanding The Gunas